dd-pardal/tty-events/README.md

 ### Focus

 Focus events allow an applicatioin to stop updating the screen when it's not necessary.
-In order to receive paste events, the [`enableFocus()`](docs.md#module_tty-events--Terminal+enableFocus) function must be called first.
+In order to receive focus events, the [`enableFocus()`](docs.md#module_tty-events--Terminal+enableFocus) function must be called first.

 ```js
 term.enableFocus();